ForASec: Formal Analysis of Security Vulnerabilities in Sequential Circuits: Experimental Setup

-To illustrate the practicability and usefulness of our ForASec framework, we evaluate it on a set of ISCAS89 benchmarks and some basic sequential circuits, like D-Flipflop (DFF), Shift register and counter, with intruded gates (Table \ref{table-int1}) and trust-hub Trojan benchmarks.
-The following tools are used for \textbf{experimentation}: \begin{enumerate}[leftmargin=*] \item \textit{Yosys} for gate level translation of provided netlist or verilog code \cite{wolf2016yosys}. \item \textit{verilog2smv} for gate level translation to corresponding smv mode \cite{irfan2016verilog2smv}. \item \textit{nuXmv Version 1.1.1} for model checking and performance analysis. \end{enumerate} All the simulations are executed in Centos 7 on a computing machine with Core i7 processor @3.4 GHz and 16 GB memory.
-For each benchmark, we consider two cases: \begin{enumerate}[leftmargin=*] \item Case 1: the malicious gates are inserted \textit{randomly} along the IC paths at the input, output and within critical and non critical paths. \item Case 2: the malicious gates are inserted \textit{parallel} to the IC paths. \end{enumerate} As an example, Table \ref{table-int1} shows the variations in leakage power caused by single gate intrusion in benchmark circuits.
-To analyze the multiple counterexamples that either can be generated by single or multiple intrusions, we used the iterative Algorithm \ref{algo:1}.
+To illustrate the practicability and usefulness of our ForASec framework, we evaluate it on a set of ISCAS89 benchmarks and some basic sequential circuits, like D-Flipflop (DFF), Shift register, and counter, with intruded gates (Table \ref{benchmark_info}) and trust-hub HT benchmarks.
+The following tools are used for experimentation, as shown in Fig. \ref{fig:exp_setup}: \begin{enumerate}[leftmargin=*] \item \textit{Yosys} is a tool that is used for the gate level translation of a given netlist or Verilog code \cite{wolf2016yosys}. \item \textit{verilog2smv} tool is used to translate the gate level netlist into the corresponding smv mode \cite{irfan2016verilog2smv}. \item \textit{nuXmv Version 2.0} tool is used for model checking and performance analysis. \end{enumerate}

+All the simulations are executed in Centos 7 on a computing machine with a Core i7 processor @3.4 GHz and 16 GB memory.
+For each benchmark, we consider two cases: \begin{enumerate}[leftmargin=*] \item \textbf{Case 1:} The malicious gates or circuits are inserted \textit{randomly} along within the IC paths at the input, output, and within critical and non-critical paths.
+These intrusions not only affect the capacitance of the nodes but also have a significant impact on the propagation delay. \item \textbf{Case 2:} The malicious gates are inserted \textit{parallel} to the IC paths.
+These intrusions only affect the capacitance of the nodes at which these circuits are inserted. \end{enumerate}